 How will I know if my child is progressing?

-Students in every level of swimming lessons will receive a progress report at the end of the month of lessons.
+Students in every level of swimming lessons will receive a progress report at the end of the semester of lessons.

 Why is it taking so long for my child to level up?